czllab/NetMiner/README.md

 Hua Yu

 # Description
-The purpose of this pipeline is to construct high-quality gene co-expression network based on large-scale open access RNA-seq dataset.
+The purpose of this pipeline is to construct high-quality gene co-expression network based on massive-scale RNA-seq samples.

 # Documentation
 To use NetMiner, please refer to the instructions in manual.txt in this subdirectory